GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

   <figcaption>The geolocation permission prompt</figcaption>
 </figure>

 Permissions are not the only difference.
-As mentioned above, `navigator.geolocation` is a \_\_DOM\_\_ API, that is, something that is a part of the APIs that make up websites.
+As mentioned above, `navigator.geolocation` is a _DOM_ API, that is, something that is a part of the APIs that make up websites.
 As a result, it is not accessible inside worker contexts, like the [extension service worker](sw) that is the backbone of manifest v3 extensions.
 You can absolutely still use `geolocation`, though.
 There are just nuances with how and where you use it.

-### Using geolocation in Service Workers
+### Use geolocation in service workers

 There is no `navigator` object inside of service workers.
 It is only available inside of contexts that have access to a page's `document` object.
 To get access inside of a service worker, use an [`Offscreen Document`](offscreen).
 This is a feature of extensions that gives you access to an html file you can bundle with our extension.
-You can read more about Offscreen Documents in the [documentation](offscreen).

-To get started add `offscreen` to the `permissions` section of our manifest.
+To get started add `offscreen` to the `permissions` section of your manifest.

 {% Label %}manifest.json:{% endLabel %}